amhelland/pdsnd_github/README.md

 ### Bikeshare Data Analysis

 ### Description
-Analyze data from one of three cities: Chicago, New York City, or Washington DC.
+Analyze bikeshare data from one of three cities: Chicago, New York City, or Washington DC.

 ### Files used
 chicago.csv